petermeissner/r6extended/cran-comments.md

-## Re-submission
+## Package Update

-your complaints: "please add small executable examples in your Rd-files."
+your complaints: "These have LICENSE files with entries

+  COPYRIGHT HOLDER: Your name goes here

+which clearly need to be replaced by the real names.

+Pls fix asap, and before 2019-01-28 to safely retain your package on CRAN."

 --> done

-## Test environments
+## Test Environments

-* local Mint 18.3 (Ubuntu 16.10 based), R 3.4.3
+* local Windows10, R 3.5.2
-* Ubuntu 14.04 (on travis-ci), R 3.4.3
+* Ubuntu 14.04 (on travis-ci), R 3.5.2
 * Win-builder (devel and release)